SNAPSHOT-India stocks, bonds, rupee, swap, call at 0425 GMT

 -------------------------------------

-The benchmark five-year swap rate unchanged at 7.09 percent while the one-year rate is up 1 basis point at 7.48 percent.
+The benchmark five-year rate down 3 basis points at 6.74 percent and the one-year rate also falls 3 basis points to 7.45 percent.

 CALL MONEY